xiix0/scam/README.md

-Q:	"What is the burning question on the mind of every dyslexic
-	existentialist?"
-A:	"Is there a dog?"
+Q:	What is green and lives in the ocean?
+A:	Moby Pickle.